 “There are humongous privacy issues here.
 Expect challenges,” he suggests.

-According to Dr. Barry Kurtzer, chief medical review officer for DriverCheck: “We did pose the question to FMCSA quite some time ago as to whether or not Clearing House rules would apply to Canada, and whether FMCSA had made provisions for Canadian addresses, bilingualism, and privacy rules.
+According to Dr. Barry Kurtzer, chief medical review officer for DriverCheck: “We did pose the question to FMCSA quite some time ago as to whether or not online casino best deal Clearing House rules would apply to Canada, and whether FMCSA had made provisions for Canadian addresses, bilingualism, and privacy rules.
 Unfortunately, we never received answers to our questions.
 We’ll know more about the impact on Canada once the FMCSA officially publishes its Clearing House rule.”

 Meanwhile, the US Department of Health and Human Services has recently published two notices of proposed rulemaking, which will affect the DoT drug testing regimen in the very near future.
 One of the rules will see more drugs added to the “panels,” or categories of intoxicants.
 The FMCSA currently wants drivers to be screened for five types of narcotics, sometimes referred to as the NIDA 5.
 These are amphetamines, cocaine, marijuana, opiates and PCP.
 Prescription painkillers such as oxycodone and hydrocodone will soon be included in the panels.
 Oxycodone, a synthetic type of opiate popular among the illicit drug-taking fraternity has been added, as have amphetamine variants such as MDA and MDMA (better known as ecstasy).